-Shipbuilders Council of America (SCA).
+- I. Shipyard Industry Resources External to OSHA.
+While OSHA considers the entities below to be valuable resources for information concerning safe and healthful workplace practices in the shipyard industry, employers accessing such information are not excused from obligations to comply with the Occupational Safety and Health (OSH) Act and standards promulgated pursuant to the OSH Act.
+Applying the recommendations or practices offered by these entities does not necessarily constitute compliance with the OSH Act and OSHA standards.
+In addition, OSHA does not control the publication of information on the websites listed in this paragraph and cannot vouch for the accuracy, reliability, or timeliness of every piece of information contained in these websites. - Shipbuilders Council of America (SCA).
 The SCA is the trade association that represents the U.S. shipyard industry.
 SCA members constitute the shipyard industrial base that builds, repairs, maintains and modernizes U.S. Navy ships and craft, U.S. Coast Guard vessels of all sizes, as well as vessels for other U.S. government agencies.
 In addition, SCA members build, repair and service America's fleet of commercial vessels.

-SCA's active Safety & Health Committee meets biannually to discuss issues facing the industry and share best established industry practices.
-SCA also provides training materials for the shipyard industry such as crane safety, shipyard ergonomics, and shipyard safety orientation videos.
-Further, SCA provides shipbuilding and ship repair best management practices such as dry abrasive blasting, removal of hull bio-foulants, metal grinding, metal arc welding, thermal metal cutting, and abrasive materials management.
-More information can be obtained at the SCA's website at: https://ship builders.org/.
+SCA's active Safety & Health Committee meets periodically to discuss issues facing the industry and share best established industry practices.
+SCA also provides training materials for the shipyard industry, such as crane safety, shipyard ergonomics, and shipyard safety orientation videos.
+Further, SCA provides shipbuilding and ship repair best management practices, such as dry abrasive blasting, removal of hull bio-foulants, metal grinding, metal arc welding, thermal metal cutting, and abrasive materials management.
+More information is at: https://shipbuilders.org/.